littleraskol/Sprint-And-Dash-Redux/SprintAndDashRedux/readme.txt

 For every (windedStep) seconds you run, the stamina cost per second of running increases by 100% of the base.
 For example, at the default config values: for the first five seconds, it costs 2 stam/sec, then after that for the next five (6-10) seconds, 4 stam/sec, then after that for the next five (11-15) seconds, 6 stam/sec, etc...
 It will also keep track of your sprint time if you sprint for less than the step time, and pick back up where you left off.
 No cheesing with 4-second sprint bursts!

 You will also need to take a bit of a break from sprinting if you want this to go away.
 It takes one second to lower the penalty by 100% of base.
-Continuing the example above: when you stop sprinting, if you immediately start again, the 6 stam/tick cost remains.
-If you stop sprinting for 1 second, it goes down to 4/tick, and if you stop sprinting for another second, it goes down to 2/tick (base).
+Continuing the example above: when you stop sprinting, if you immediately start again, the 6 stam/sec cost remains.
+If you stop sprinting for 1 second, it goes down to 4/sec, and if you stop sprinting for another second, it goes down to 2/sec (base).

 5. CHANGELOG

+v2.1.0 (09/??/20)
+-Settings can now be changed in game using Generic Mod Config Menu.

-v2.0.0 (08/13/20)
+v2.0.0 (09/13/20)
 -Updated to most recent SMAPI and Stardew Valley.
 -Toggle is default behavior.
 -Winded after increments of 5 seconds of sprinting is default behavior.